h-fuzzy-logic/blog/_posts/2019-11-17-hello-data-nerds.md

 <h1 class="h5">A Work in Progress</h1>

 Stay tuned for how-tos, tips, and thoughts about the intersection of data science and software engineering.
+This space is my version of a workshop (a virtual one), where many projects are in progress and there is always work to be done.
+Nothing will be perfect and everything is a work in progress.
+A big thanks to Data Science Renee (@BecomingDataSci) for <a href="https://twitter.com/BecomingDataSci/status/1177648024870412288" target="_blank"> tweeing about this workshp idea. </a>